 \paragraph{Comment: Non-uniqueness of~$\Dcal(1/|x|)$.} Note that the extension of~$1/|x|$ to the distribution~$\Dcal(1/|x|)$ is not unique.
-In analogy with our unique identification of~$\Dcal^H(1/z^2)$ in Section~\ref{subsec:homogeneous}, one might hope that a unique extension of~$1/|x|$ to a distribution on the entire real line could be found by enforcing homogeneity of~$\Dcal(1/|x|)$.
+In analogy with our unique identification of~$\Dcal^\text{H}(1/z^2)$ in Section~\ref{subsec:homogeneous}, one might hope that a unique extension of~$1/|x|$ to a distribution on the entire real line could be found by enforcing homogeneity of~$\Dcal(1/|x|)$.
 This is not possible: from~\eqref{eq:oneoverabsx}, we have that for any~$\alpha > 0$, \be \int_{-\infty}^\infty dx \, \varphi(x/\alpha) \Dcal \frac{1}{|x|} = \int_{-\infty}^\infty dx \, \varphi(x) \Dcal \frac{1}{|x|} + 2\varphi(0) \ln \alpha, \ee which indicates that~$\Dcal(1/|x|)$ is a so-called associated homogeneous distribution of degree~$-1$: \be \Dcal\frac{1}{|\alpha x|} = \alpha^{-1}\left(\Dcal \frac{1}{|x|} + 2 \ln \alpha \, \delta(x)\right). \ee Any other extension of~$1/|x|$ to a distribution on the real line is related to~$\Dcal(1/|x|)$ by delta functions and derivatives thereof.
 Since~$\delta^{(n)}(x)$ is a homogeneous distribution of degree~$-(n+1)$, such delta functions cannot modify~$\Dcal(1/|x|)$ into a homogeneous distribution.
 Thus no homogeneous extension of~$1/|x|$ to the entire real line exists.
 At best, we can demand that~$1/|x|$ be extended to an \textit{associated} homogeneous distribution of degree~$-1$, which means that it is only ambiguous up to an additive delta function~$\delta(x)$ (and no derivatives thereof).

-The non-uniqueness of the extension of~$1/|x|$ to the real line leads to non-uniqueness in the Fourier transform~$G_2^L(\omegahat,\khat)$; this non-uniqueness boils down to an additive~$\khat$-independent constant.
-For example, if we were to interpret~$1/|x|$ as~$\Dcal(1/|x|) + a \delta(x)$ for some~$a$, then the Green's function would transform as \be G_2^L(\omegahat,\khat) \to G_2^L(\omegahat,\khat) - \pi^3 a. \ee Since such an additive constant is nonsingular, it will not affect the location of the skipped poles, so this ambiguity will not affect our analysis.
+The non-uniqueness of the extension of~$1/|x|$ to the real line leads to non-uniqueness in the Fourier transform~$G_2(\omegahat,\khat)$; this non-uniqueness boils down to an additive~$\khat$-independent constant.
+For example, if we were to interpret~$1/|x|$ as~$\Dcal(1/|x|) + a \delta(x)$ for some~$a$, then the Green's function would transform as \be G_2(\omegahat,\khat) \to G_2(\omegahat,\khat) - \pi^3 a. \ee Since such an additive constant is nonsingular, it will not affect the location of the skipped poles, so this ambiguity will not affect our analysis.
 We will revisit the effect of such contact terms in Section~\ref{subsec:poles}.